 Lately, the place has developed substantially and has become an important centre for tourism in Transylvania.
 I consider it to be the most beautiful city in Romania.
-Here you will find the complete list of cities to visit in Romania.
+Discover a top 10 list of cities in Romania for tourists.

 And now, let’s see what are the most important things to do in Sibiu.
 After you read this list and visit the city I hope you will have the same opinion and even if you don’t, I can guarantee that you won’t feel sorry for stopping by.

 Sibiu is known not only for the places you can visit here but also for its amazing events.
 These events gather many tourists, so once you are here don’t forget to check what is going on in the city.

 But regardless of these events, here are the main things to do and attractions in Sibiu that you can’t miss:

 Nicolae Balcescu connects the main Boulevard that runs through Sibiu (the road which comes from Bucharest and continues to Alba Iulia) with the old city.
 On each side of the pedestrian street, in front of the houses from the olden days, restaurants’ terraces invite guests to delicious lunches or at least for a drink to cool down.